Joe Rogan: Psychedelics

-Controversies

-Remarks on COVID-19
+COVID-19 and vaccines

 In April 2021, Rogan made contentious remarks about COVID-19 vaccines, in particular claiming that young, healthy people do not need to be vaccinated against the virus.
 This view was criticized by Anthony Fauci and White House communication director Kate Bedingfield, as well as by several media outlets.
 Part of the objection was that there have been notable cases affecting young, healthy people.
 Rogan acknowledged there was "some legitimate science" behind Fauci's view and emphasized that he is not a doctor and should not be taken as "a respected source of information".

 On September 1, 2021, Rogan tested positive for the virus.
-Soon after, he released an online video reporting on the status of his condition and stating that he had begun a regimen including monoclonal antibodies, prednisone, azithromycin, NAD drip, a vitamin drip, as well as ivermectin, a drug usually taken to treat parasitic infestations and not endorsed by the FDA as an effective treatment for COVID-19.
-This drew controversy due to multiple people reportedly being hospitalized after self-medicating with an over-the-counter form of ivermectin designed to treat ailments in livestock, which typically has a significantly larger dosage.
+Soon after, he released an online video reporting on the status of his condition and stating that he had begun a regimen including monoclonal antibodies, prednisone, azithromycin, NAD drip, a vitamin drip, as well as ivermectin, an antiparasitic drug that medical experts say is not an effective treatment for viruses such as COVID-19.
+This drew controversy due to multiple people reportedly being hospitalized after self-medicating with an over-the-counter form of ivermectin designed to treat parasitic infections in livestock, which typically has a significantly larger dosage.
 Rogan criticized CNN for describing ivermectin as a "horse dewormer".
-CNN Chief Medical Correspondent Sanjay Gupta later admitted during a podcast "They [CNN] shouldn't have said that".
-Outpatient prescribing of ivermectin had recently increased significantly due to the unproven claim that it is effective against COVID-19.
-The FDA called this trend "disturbing".
-On September 3, 2021, Rogan tested negative for the virus.
+On Rogan's podcast, CNN Chief Medical Correspondent Sanjay Gupta said that ivermectin is used to treat parasitic infections, but that CNN should not have implied that Rogan was taking a veterinary drug since Rogan acquired it through a doctor.
+On September 3, 2021, Rogan was retested for the virus and the results were negative.